laravelcompany/laravel-mail/README.md

 With warm regards,
 [Laravel Company Essex](https://laravelcompany.com)

+---

 ## A Platform Born from Community Innovation

-Emerging from the collaboration of **SendPortal.io** and **42workflows package**, Laravel Mail represents the fusion of creativity and innovation.
+Emerging from the collaboration of **SendPortal.io** and the **42workflows package**, Laravel Mail represents the fusion of creativity and innovation.

----